top of page

 includes

-Ample street parking, Tea Ceremony beginning at 5:30PM, Chinese/American program, Chinese buffet, wine.
+Ample street parking, Tea Ceremony beginning at 5:30PM, concert at 7:00PM- Chinese/American program, Chinese buffet, wine.
 Address: 3505 International Place, NW, Washington, DC 20008

 SOLD